adaamko/POTATO/README.md

 ## Install and Quick Start
 ### Setup
+__WARNING: EXPLICIT CONTENT!
+The examples are from the HASOC shared task of identifying offensive text.__

 The tool is heavily dependent upon the [tuw-nlp](https://github.com/recski/tuw-nlp) repository.
 You can install tuw-nlp with pip:

 ```